sakamw/Normalization-ACID-Properties/README.md

 | 1                 | 1            | 1                | 2024-05-04    | 2024-05-20 |
 | 2                 | 2            | 4                | 2024-05-04    | 2024-05-18 |
 | 3                 | 3            | 6                | 2024-05-04    | 2024-05-10 |

+By placing the due_date column in the book_borrowing table, we have successfully eliminated the transitive dependency.